Utsira/RealityMorpher/RealityMorpher/README.md

 ### TODO

-- docC
 - Use tuples instead of array? (target t0: ModelComponent, _ t1: ModelComponnet? = nil, _ t2: ModelComponnet? = nil )
-- MorpherAnimation be an enum?
+- MorpherAnimation be an enum (expose keyframeTimeline more)?
-- unit tests
+- remove padding